 const routes = [

-Strong answer: Async components let you split your bundle so users only download code when they need it.
-Vue has first-class support for this, and when combined with Vue Router, you get route-based code splitting essentially for free.
+Async components let you split your bundle so users only download code when needed.
+Vue has first-class support for this with defineAsyncComponent:

 import { defineAsyncComponent } from 'vue'